-Bus slips will be issued to students causing a disruption on the bus.
+Bus slips will be issued to students causing a disruption and/or not following the above bus expectation.
 The Principal or Assistant Principal may revoke bus privileges for repeated violation of the bus rules.
 Upon suspension of this privilege, it then becomes the responsibility of the parents to transport their child to and from school.

-Because of the crowded conditions of the buses, students are not allowed to ride on a different bus.
-If a child is to visit a friend, he/she will have to make other transportation arrangements.
+Students are not allowed to ride on a different bus.
+If a child is to visit a friend, they will have to make other transportation arrangements.